At a glance

-The centre is run 24/7, but you’ll generally work Monday to Friday with your weekends free to explore Guadalajara and the surrounding areas.
+The centre is run 24/7 but the morning shift starts at 8.30 am where you'll discuss your daily tasks with the shift manager.
+You’ll generally work Monday to Friday with your weekends free to explore Guadalajara and the surrounding areas.

-You’ll have your lunch with other volunteers and refugees in the kitchen.
+You’ll have your lunch with other volunteers, migrants and refugees in the kitchen.
 This is a great opportunity to learn more about where they come from and the reasoning behind their move.
 This will give you a deeper understanding of the challenges they face.

 Once you are done for the day, you can relax at your host family or head out into town and enjoy one of the many fantastic restaurants.